 Mind Your Distance-to-Subjects

-If you can subconsciously and consistently keep BOTH your subjects roughly the same distance from you when posing them, you can get them equally sharp, even at F2.8.
+If you can subconsciously and consistently keep BOTH your subjects roughly the same distance from you when posing them, you can get them equally sharp, even at F1.8.
+See diagram below.
 This technique is great if your composition allows it.
 And there are many great posing combinations that can use this technique.

 Watch Your Shutter Speed